joshdlowell/sync_project/squishy_db/README.md

 A containerized MySQL database setup for SquishyBadger data management with automatic initialization.

 ## Quick Start
+There is a quick start for all the services in the root README.md, if you want to start just the MySQL database use the instructions below.
 ### Using Docker Run

 ```bash